 Emus were everywhere when we drove around South Australia.

 I only spotted wombats in Tasmania and once at a campground at Wilsons Promontory.
 Echidnas are easier to find, but Tasmania was again where I saw most of them.
+There was a resident echidna around the resort on Great Keppel Island.

 You’ll have to be patient to spot a platypus.
-We saw a few in in Eungella National Park (Broken River, near Mackay in QLD) and in Bombala (NSW).
+We saw a few in Eungella National Park (Broken River, near Mackay in QLD) and in Bombala (NSW).
 Find out here the best tips on where and how to see one in the wild.

 Less known but nonetheless magical, rare Australian glow worms can be found in the stunning Natural Bridge Cave in Springbrook National Park, not far from Brisbane and the Gold Coast.